eschabell/summit-choose-own-adventure-bpms/README.md

 In this lab, you will:

-  - Create a project containing several BPM processes that integrate seamlessly with JBoss Fuse.
+  - Create a project containing a BPM process to handle HR Employee rewards.

-  - Provide full business activity monitoring (BAM) reporting abilities.
+  - Create user tasks and forms to support them.

+  - Learn and implement several advanced BPMN design features.

 Install on your machine